It is acknowledged that the job of a police officer is very important to society and police officers deal with extremely difficult situations.

 Pursuant to Section 6 of the Law Reform (Vicarious Liability) Act 1983, members of the New South Wales Police Force are deemed to be persons in the service of the Crown.
 Pursuant to Section 8 of the Law Reform (Vicarious Liability) Act 1983 and the Crown Proceedings Act 1988, the State of New South Wales is vicariously liable for torts committed by persons in the service of the Crown.
 An individual police officer may be joined to the proceedings if the Crown denies vicarious liability for the alleged tort.

-Sydney Compensation Lawyers at BPC Lawyers recently acted for a plaintiff in a claim against the State of New South Wales arising from the conduct of police officers.
+Sydney worker Compensation Lawyers at BPC Lawyers recently acted for a plaintiff in a claim against the State of New South Wales arising from the conduct of police officers.
 In this case, a minor incident had arisen during a night out.
 Our client was not directly involved in the incident.
 However, she was manhandled by a number of police officers after questioning the conduct of police.
 Our client did not consent to being touched by any of the police officers.
 However it was alleged that she was assaulted by male police officers using excessive force.
 Our client was forcibly walked to a police vehicle and pushed face down onto the bonnet of the vehicle.
 This caused her chest and head to collide with the vehicle.
 Our client was then handcuffed.
 After being handcuffed, our client was forced face first onto the concrete footpath.
 Our client was then physically escorted to a police vehicle (a caged truck) and placed inside the vehicle.
 She was then detained at a police station for approximately 4.5 hours until she was released from custody.

 The plaintiff pursued a claim against the State of New South Wales for assault, battery and false imprisonment arising from the conduct of the police officers involved.
 The plaintiff claimed compensatory damages, aggravated damages and exemplary damages from the State of New South Wales.